Asduffo/FreeGress/README.md

 # Classifier-free graph diffusion for molecular property targeting

-The code is based on DiGress' excellent code, which can be found at https://github.com/cvignac/DiGress
+This implementation is based on DiGress' excellent code, which can be found at https://github.com/cvignac/DiGress

 We suggest you regularly check the repository for updates.